Учимся читать

 - Kitten, it's only 10 am...

 I want to share our life hack.
-From a very early age, my child loved to swing on the swing, so he could just hang out for hours until he took it off.
-This bothered me: firstly, instead of moving and communicating, he sits still; secondly, it was very annoying to download it, it’s boring.
-And then I decided that this could no longer be done, it was a sin to waste time, and we began to fly around the entire solar system on a swing; at two years old, my son already knew the names, sizes and colors of all the planets; Then we flew by plane across the continents, studied their flora and fauna; and then I printed out cards with letters.
-M is for Mazda, I am for Jaguar, and my car fan pretty quickly associated the squiggle on paper with the make of the car in my mind.
-And then she drives by - it’s secured!
+My child loved swinging on a swing from a very early age, he could just hang out for hours until you took him off.
+It bothered me: firstly, instead of moving and communicating, he sits in one place; secondly, swinging him was really boring.
+And then I decided that this couldn’t be done anymore, it was a sin to waste time, and we began to fly around the entire solar system on a swing, at two years old my son already knew the names, sizes and colors of all the planets; then we flew on a plane across the continents, studied their flora and fauna; and then I printed out cards with letters.
+M is for Mazda, I am for Jaguar, and my car fan quickly connected the squiggle on the paper with the make of the car in his mind.
+And here it is, driving past - we reinforced it!

-Perhaps you also have processes that could use some diversification?
-For example, does your child eat slowly, and unobtrusively learning letters while eating could add pleasant variety to your breakfasts, lunches and dinners?
-Or are you used to swimming for a long time?
-So there is a place to stick magnetic letters in the bathroom too!
+Maybe you have processes that would not hurt to diversify?
+For example, your child eats slooooowly, and unobtrusive study of letters during meals could bring a pleasant variety to your breakfasts, lunches and dinners?
+Or are you used to taking long baths?
+So there is a place to stick magnetic letters in the bathroom!

-And when we learned all the letters, we switched to comic books: short phrases supported by pictures - just what we needed to get started.
-So we slowly switched to serious literature, although, of course, I still have a few more years to read books out loud before bed.
+And when we learned all the letters, we moved on to comic-book format books: short phrases with picture support - just what you need to start.
+So little by little we moved on to serious literature, although, of course, I still have to read books aloud before bed for a few more years.